webmaster442/XAMLPowerToys2015/README.md

 **Description**

 * On the left:
-  * The icon at the top indicates the platform this form is targetting.
+  * The icon at the top indicates the platform this form is targeting.
 In this case, Xamarin Forms.
   * The selected type name is displayed.
 In this example **PersonEditorViewModel**.
   * Each of the selected type properties are displayed in the list box.
   * The (r) indicates a read-only property.